Diving procedures: Emergency procedures

 These are the procedures that the diver is expected to be able to follow in the event of a reasonably foreseeable contingency.
 Some occur quite often such as the loss of grip on the mouthpiece in scuba diving, and are therefore usually well practiced.
 Others, like bailing out to emergency gas supply, should never happen if the equipment does not fail and the dive is carried out according to a good plan, and must be practiced as an exercise to maintain the skill or as part of pre-dive checks to ensure that the equipment is functioning correctly, as failure to perform correctly could be fatal.

 Emergency procedures are procedures to recover from a contingency that could be life-threatening if not responded to promptly and correctly.
 Some are trivially easy for a skilled diver.
 They include regulator recovery, clearing a flooded mask or helmet, bailout to emergency gas supply, emergency swimming ascent (for scuba), bell abandonment, shedding of weights (scuba), breathing off the pneumofathometer hose (SSDE), and switching over to onboard gas (bell diving).
-In cave or wreck diving, finding a lost guideline and finding the other end of a broken line are also emergency procedures.
+In cave or wreck diving, finding a lost guideline and finding the other part of a broken line are also emergency procedures.